 South Africa has been a driving force in TVWS from its early stages and is the first country in Africa to have published a TVWS regulatory framework.
 Since about 2010, the CSIR Meraka Institute had been working with ICASA, Sentech and others, punting the merits of white space systems.
 The Meraka Institute developed a sensing technology demonstrator to show the feasibility of the approach.
 In 2011, Google approached ICASA about implementing white space systems.
-ICASA introduced them to the Meraka Institute knowing that the required capability was available locally.
+ICASA introduced them to the Meraka Institute knowing that the required capability was available locally

 The USTDA grant focuses on facilitating export opportunities for US companies in support of sustainable development projects globally.
 It will fund several TVWS deployments, with the goal of establishing business and deployment models that can be replicated across the country.
 This project supports Prosper Africa, a US government initiative to substantially increase two-way trade and investment between the US and Africa.

 The Adaptrum-led project team comprises a consortium of US and South African partners including Microsoft, International Data Corporation and Project Isizwe.
-The consortium will collaborate with the grant recipient, WAPA to deploy three TVWS network builds and develop a business plan to help Internet serve providers and their investors understand and take advantage of commercial opportunities with TVWS.
+The consortium will collaborate with the grant recipient, WAPA to deploy three TVWS network builds and develop a business plan to help Internet service providers and their investors understand and take advantage of commercial opportunities with TVWS.

 The pilot will help WAPA promote TVWS networks to its wireless internet service provider member companies.
 The pilot sites will be in KwaZulu-Natal, Gauteng and Mpumalanga.
 USTDA has provided $1-million to kick-start the project which was launched in Drummond in the heart of the Valley of a Thousand Hills in the KwaZulu-Natal Midlands, the most difficult terrain to provide reliable radio-based communication services.

 The purpose of the initial feasibility study is to demonstrate TVWS as a commercially relevant and optimal solution for connecting rural South Africa.
-The end result of the feasibility study will be documented into a technical analysis, a financial feasibility and an executive white paper which will show:
+The end result of the feasibility study will be documented into a technical analysis, financial feasibility and an executive white paper which will show: